avrilcoghlan/vibriowatch/docs/source/mlst.rst

 The phylocore group 1 clade has a sister clade called the 'phylocore group 2' clade or 'PG2' clade.
 The phylocore group clades are distantly related to the other isolates sequenced, which are also all distantly related to each other.

 Among the 23 isolate sequenced by `Chun et al 2009`_, there were quite a lot of isolates that did not belong to the current pandemic lineage (7PET lineage), or even to the larger 'phylocore group' clade, e.g. isolates 12129(1), MZO-3, AM-19226, etc. Some of these isolates that did not belong to the pandemic lineage were environmental isolates, but some were clinical isolates.
 The pandemic lineage of *V. cholerae* is a highly infectious lineage and causes severe diarrhoea.
-These other clinical isolates such as isolate MZO-3 that did not belong to the 7PET lineage very probably they were not very infectious, and very probably only caused mild diarrhoea.
+These other clinical isolates which did not belong to the 7PET lineage, such as isolate MZO-3, were probably not very infectious and probably only caused mild diarrhoea.

 .. _Chun et al 2009: https://pubmed.ncbi.nlm.nih.gov/19720995/